jakebrown58/reactTutorials/README.md

 Tutorial 1
 ----------

 Playing with compositional views, and react with requires.
-No interactivitiy.
+Limited interactivity.

 Installation